rbstrachan/python/README.md

 ```

 ### Accessing Values
 To access the value associated with an individual key, give the name of the dictionary and then place the key in a set of square brackets.
 If the key you're asking for is not in the dictionary, an error will occur.
-You can also use the `get()` method, which returns `None` instead of an error if the key doesn't exist.
+You can also use the `.get()` method, which returns `None` instead of an error if the key doesn't exist.
 You can also specify a default value to use if the key is not in the
 dictionary.

 ```python